pitastrudl/wekanwiki/Docker.md

 Currently there are two dockerhub builds for wekan.
 One at [mquandalle dockerhub](https://hub.docker.com/r/mquandalle/wekan/builds/) and another at [wekanteam dockerhub](https://hub.docker.com/r/wekanteam/wekan/builds/).

 For now, [wekanteam dockerhub](https://hub.docker.com/r/wekanteam/wekan/builds/) is recommended as it supports tagged releases.
-There is a separate `docker-compose.yml` for [wekanteam dockerhub](https://hub.docker.com/r/wekanteam/wekan/builds/) at [this repo link](https://github.com/wekan/wekan-mongodb/blob/master/docker-compose.yml).
+There is a separate `docker-compose.yml` for [wekanteam dockerhub](https://hub.docker.com/r/wekanteam/wekan/builds/) at [this repo link](https://github.com/wekan/wekan-mongodb) with instructions on installing there also.

 ## Development: